-We, like other manufacturers, continue to face heavy governmental regulation of our products, especially in the areas of the environment and employee health and safety.
-Increased public awareness and concern regarding climate change and other related matters at numerous levels of government in various jurisdictions may lead to additional international, national, regional and local legislative and regulatory responses, and compliance with any new rules could be difficult and costly.
+We, like other manufacturers, continue to face significant governmental regulation of our products, especially in the areas of the environment and employee health and safety.
+Several significant administrative law cases decided by the U.S. Supreme Court in 2024 may result in additional legal challenges to regulations and guidance issued by federal regulatory agencies.
+Successful challenges of certain regulations, any increased regulatory uncertainty, or delay or other impacts to the federal agency rulemaking process could adversely impact our business and operations.
+Increased public awareness and concern regarding climate change and other related matters at numerous levels of government in various jurisdictions may lead to additional international, national, regional, and local legislative and regulatory responses, and compliance with any new rules could be difficult and costly.
 These regulations could include environmental requirements applicable to manufacturing and vehicle emissions and regulations impacting our supply chain both nationally and internationally.
-Complying with environmental, safety and other regulations has added and will continue to add to the cost of our products, could increase the capital required to support our business and could affect the products and services that we offer.
-While we believe that we are in compliance in all material respects with these laws and regulations, we may be adversely impacted by costs, liabilities or claims with respect to our operations under existing laws or those that may be adopted.
-These requirements are complex, change frequently and have tended to become more stringent over time.
-Therefore, we could incur substantial costs, including cleanup costs, fines and civil or criminal sanctions as a result of violation of, or liabilities under, environmental laws and safety regulations.
-Further, climate change regulations at the federal, state or local level or in international jurisdictions could require us to limit emissions, change our manufacturing processes or product offerings, or undertake other activities which may require us to incur additional expense.
-These requirements may increase the cost of our products, which may diminish demand for those products.
-Additionally, uneven application of environmental, safety and other regulations could place our products at a cost or features disadvantage, which could reduce our revenues and profitability.
+Complying with environmental, safety, and other regulations has added and will continue to add to the cost of our products, could increase the capital required to support our business, and could affect the products and services that we offer.
+While we believe that we are in compliance in all material respects with these laws and regulations, we may be adversely impacted by costs, liabilities, or claims with respect to our operations under existing laws or those that may be adopted.
+These requirements are complex, change frequently, and have tended to become more stringent over time.
+Therefore, we could incur substantial costs, including cleanup costs, fines, and civil or criminal sanctions as a result of violation of, or liabilities under, environmental laws and safety regulations.
+Further, climate change regulations at the federal, state, or local level or in international jurisdictions could require us to limit emissions, change our manufacturing processes or product offerings, or undertake other activities which may require us to incur additional expense.
+For example, on March 6, 2024, the SEC adopted final rules that would require new climate-related disclosure in SEC filings, including certain climate-related metrics, greenhouse gas emissions, and information about climate-related targets and goals.
+The SEC stayed the final rules pending outcome of legal challenges in the Eighth Circuit Court of Appeals.
+If implemented, these requirements may increase the cost of our products, which may diminish demand for those products.
+Additionally, uneven application of environmental, safety, and other regulations could place our products at a cost or features disadvantage, which could reduce our revenues and profitability.

-An impairment in the carrying value of goodwill, intangible assets or long-lived assets could negatively affect our financial position and results of operations.
+An impairment in the carrying value of goodwill, intangible assets, or long-lived assets could negatively affect our financial position and results of operations.